-Hunting the ever-challenging coastal Blue Grouse (Dendragapus fuliginosus).
+Hunting the ever-challenging coastal Blue Grouse known as the sooty grouse (Dendragapus fuliginosus).

 The sooty grouse is a mysterious forest grouse species that looks very similar to the dusky grouse.
 As recently as 2006, the sooty grouse and the dusky grouse were simply called “blue grouse,” but they are now recognized as two separate species (Washington Department of Fish and Wildlife 2018).
 The sooty grouse usually occurs on the moist, coastal (western) side of our Western mountain ranges and coastlines and the dusky grouse mostly occupies the drier, interior (eastern) sides.
 Here is what you need to know about the sooty grouse.

 Description and Life History of the Sooty Grouse